China Airlines Flight 611: Cause

 At the time the 1980 tailstrike incident happened, B-18255 was wearing the pre-1995 livery with Republic of China flag on tail fin, also with a previous registration (B-1866), as can be seen here.

 The final investigation report found that the accident was the result of metal fatigue cracking caused by an unapproved repair procedure that was performed on the aircraft after a much earlier tailstrike incident.
-On 7 February 1980, the aircraft was flying from Stockholm Arlanda Airport to Taoyuan International Airport via Jeddah International Airport and Kai Tak International Airport as China Airlines Flight 009 (Callsign CAL009, pronounced Dynasty 009).
+On 7 February 1980, the aircraft was flying from Stockholm Arlanda Airport to Taoyuan International Airport via Jeddah International Airport and Kai Tak Airport as China Airlines Flight 009 (Callsign CAL009, pronounced Dynasty 009).
 While landing in Hong Kong, part of the plane's tail had scraped along the runway.
 The aircraft was depressurised, ferried back to Taiwan on the same day, and a temporary repair done the day after.
 A more permanent repair was conducted by a team from China Airlines from 23 to 26 May 1980.

 The permanent repair of the tailstrike was not carried out in accordance with the Boeing Structural Repair Manual (SRM).
 According to the SRM, repairs could be made by replacing the entire affected skin or by cutting out the damaged portion and installing a reinforcing doubler plate to restore the structural strength.
 Rather than following the SRM, the China Airlines team installed a doubler over the damaged skin.

-Though the kind of damage inflicted on the tail was far beyond the damage that a doubler plate is meant to fix, this accident probably would not have occurred had the doubler been installed properly.
+Though the kind of damage inflicted on the tail was far beyond the damage that a doubler plate is meant to fix, this accident would have probably not occurred had the doubler been installed properly.
 This would mean that all of the scratches would be completely contained by the innermost row of fasteners, and the fasteners themselves would be strong enough to stop the propagation of any new and existing fatigue cracks.
 However, the doubler that was installed on the aircraft was too small, so it failed to completely and effectively cover the damaged area, as scratches were found at, and outside, the outermost row of fasteners securing the doubler.
 Installing the doubler with scratches remaining outside the rivets provided no protection against the propagation of any concealed cracks beneath the doubler, or worse, in the area between its perimeter and the rows of rivets.